 Camping in YOHO NATIONAL PARK with KIDS

 13 years ago, we fell in love with Lake O'hara, and we knew one day we would be back.
-It seemed like a hidden gem back then, especially compared to nearby Lake Louise.
+It seemed like a hidden gem back then, especially compared to nearby Lake Louise, Banff and Jasper.
 But the word is definitely out because with only 30 available sites, it is a lot harder to book a spot here nowadays, though not impossible.
 If you do, you will be rewarded with what we believe are some of the prettiest hikes in B.C.

 There are not many backcountry camping opportunities where you have the option of taking a shuttle bus instead of hiking in, making it very favorable for families.
 There is even a day use shelter (Le Relais) where you can buy snacks, including fresh baked carrot cake with cream cheese icing!
 And if you are a glamper with some money to burn, for (gulp) $1000/night you can stay at one of the cabins by the lake.

 Quite a different experience for our kids as they weren't used to communal eating areas, cook shelters and fire pits.
-Thanks to the terrible weather, that continued to follow us since we left Vancouver, (like at Kentucky - Alleyne Provincial Park) we couldn't help but mingle with others.
+Thanks to the terrible weather, that continued to follow us since we set out on our cross-Canada journey, we couldn't help but mingle with others.
 Conversations are hard to avoid when everyone is huddled around the fire or wood stove to stay warm and dry.
 Wearing toques and thermals all day was the norm.
 Tiny stoves, freeze dried packages, sporks and tin cups all a common sight during meal times.
 People were either conversing with one another, out on hikes, or quietly reading a book.
-No one was looking at their phones.
+A stark contrast to our last camping trip at Kentucky-Alleyne Provincial Park, where the rain just made everyone hide in their RV's.

 And what are the odds that in this small, relatively remote campground, we would meet 3 other couples who have also taken a year off to travel the world at some point in their lives?
 We got to know some fine folks during our 3 night stay, making the rain much more tolerable.